 Railways were proposed in the Danbury area in the 1830s, the decade when advances in civil engineering and steam locomotive design made railways practical.
 Bridgeport businessmen promoted the Housatonic Railroad, which would run near but not through Danbury, and others promoted the Danbury and Norwalk Railroad.
 Danbury by this time was an important inland market town with a popular annual fair.

 The Housatonic Railroad was the first local railway to open.
 It ran generally north from rail and water connections at Bridgeport to northwest Connecticut and eventually to Pittsfield MA.
-The first section completed opened in 1840 up to New Milford.
+The first section to be completed opened in 1840 up to New Milford.
 It included a rock tunnel in Newtown often called the Hawleyville Tunnel.
 The original goal of the railway was to reach quarries, iron mines and foundries, potteries, and other industries in northwest Connecticut.
 Later it became an important passenger route to the Berkshires.

 The Danbury and Norwalk Railroad had been proposed around the same time as the Housatonic, but financing and construction was much delayed.
 It opened in 1852 between its namesake cities.
 The Danbury terminal was at Main Street.

-Both the Housatonic and the Danbury and Norwalk depended on the New York, New Haven and Hartford Railroad at Bridgeport and Norwalk for rail connections to other points, and the New Haven's management made the most of their monopoly.
+Both the Housatonic and the Danbury and Norwalk depended on the New York, New Haven and Hartford Railroad at Bridgeport and Norwalk for rail connections to other points, and the New Haven Railroad's management made the most of their monopoly.
 The Housatonic did have a dock for water connections as an alternative, and the D&N eventually built a dock at Norwalk too.